macrametv/www.macrame.tv/pages/about.md

   ## There are a lot of us out there who have found the way to **turn our passion into a livelihood.**

-  ## The Macramé Network is a group of people joined by their passion for **fresh, exciting projects.**
+  ## The Macramè Network is a group of people joined by their passion for **fresh, exciting projects.**

   ## We are on the lookout for people who have a vision and strive to make it a reality.